 Received via email

 A one-time password per authentication request will be emailed to the user at the email address they configured at the point of their credentials being created.
-This should be a corporate email address to align with security controls between DCC and Users.
+This must be a corporate email address to align with security controls between DCC and Users.

 Internet Browser compatibility